-A participant may terminate his or her participation in the ESPP at any time by signing and delivering to the Company a notice of withdrawal from the ESPP, but no later than 30 days prior to the purchase date.
+A participant may terminate his or her participation in the ESPP at any time at least 30 days prior to the purchase date by signing and delivering to the Company a notice of withdrawal from the ESPP.
 All of the participant's accumulated payroll deductions will be paid to the participant promptly after receipt of his or her notice of withdrawal and his or her participation in the current offering period will be automatically terminated.
 No resumption of payroll deductions will occur on behalf of such participant unless such participant re-enrolls in the ESPP by delivering a new subscription agreement to the Company during the applicable open enrollment period preceding the commencement of a subsequent offering period.
 A participant's withdrawal from the ESPP during an offering period does not have any effect upon such participant's eligibility to participate in subsequent offering periods under the ESPP.